HenrikSamuelsson/reading-sams-teach-yourself-cpp-8th/chapter-02/quiz/stycpp8th-chapter-02-quiz.md

 # Quiz Solution Chapter 2

+Solution to the quiz in chapter 2 of the book Sams Teach Yourself C++ - 8th Edition.

 ## 1

 The problem in declaring `Int main()` in C++ is that the built-in integer type is called `int` and not `Int`.